smzerehpoush/managementPanel/README.md

 28:(/user/systems/id?token&fkUserId)@GET : getUserSystems : list of systems of a specific user with fkUserId

+29:(/system/download?token&fkSystemId&versionCode)@GET : reportDownload : report download of a specific app

-29:(/system/reportSystem)@POST : reportSystem : reportSystem rate and other info of system
+30:(/system/report)@POST : reportSystem : reportSystem rate and other info of system

-29:(/system/download?token&fkSystemId&versionCode)@GET : reportApplicationDownload : report download of a specific app
+31:(/system/report?token&fkSystemId)@GET : getSystemReports : get reports of a system sorted by time